-At Franklin Pierce, liberal education is understood to be the charge of the whole curriculum, with the major and minor programs working in partnership with general education to promote achievement of the General and Liberal Education Learning Outcomes.
-General Education requirements (see p.
-138) offer a breadth of encounters with the identified learning outcomes not possible in any single field, while establishing a secure academic grounding for the higher accomplishments of the disciplines, and creating a secure foundation for a rewarding professional life.
+At Franklin Pierce, liberal education is understood to be the charge of the whole curriculum, with the major and minor programs working in partnership with general education to promote achievement of the GLE Learning Outcomes (LO).
+General education requirements offer a breadth of encounters with the identified learning outcomes not possible in any single field, while establishing a secure academic grounding for the higher accomplishments of the disciplines, and creating a secure foundation for a rewarding professional life.
+General education requirements are defined in terms of the GLE LOs.
+Students will successfully encounter a LO by passing the course in which it is addressed.
+There are several general education courses required in the first year.
+There are also a range of more exploratory offerings, based in academic disciplines, which are chosen on an elective basis.